bpftrace/website-staging/README.md

 - Test your changes locally defaults to `localhost:3000`:
 	- `npm start`

-- If everything is OK, push your branch, create a PR and merge to main.
+- If everything is OK, push your branch, create a PR and merge to master.